enter-opy/sound-of-music/README.md

 <p>
 <b>
-    Sound of music allows multiband bitcrushing and clipping.
-It features 3 bands.
-    The spectrum allows you to visualize the audio and select the bands.
-Move Freq 1 and Freq 2 sliders to adjust the width of the bands.
+    Sound of music is a multiband bit crusher with 3 bands.
+The spectrum analyzer allows you to visualize the audio and control the band parameters.
+Move Freq 1 and Freq 2 sliders to adjust bandwidths.
+There are 3 instances of crush, downsample, jitter and clip each for the 3 bands.
+Select bands on the spectrum analyzer to switch between each of them.
+Stereo/Mono and Dry/Wet work globally.
-    Click the respective region on the spectrum to select a band.
-Crush, Downsample, Jitter, Clip are band specific sliders.
-Stereo/Mono and Dry/Wet works globally
 </b>
 </p>
 <br>
 <ul>
     <li>
-        <b>Freq 1</b> - low-pass cutoff frequency for band 1 and high pass cutoff frequency for band 2
+        <b>Freq 1</b> - low-pass cutoff frequency for band 1 and high-pass cutoff frequency for band 2
     </li>
     <li>
-        <b>Freq 2</b> - low-pass cutoff frequency for band 2 and high pass cutoff frequency for band 3
+        <b>Freq 2</b> - low-pass cutoff frequency for band 2 and high-pass cutoff frequency for band 3
     </li>
 </ul>
 <br>